AWiderDotNET/home/README.md

       1.1.2(1.1.2 tool to scan for surfaced needs) 1.2[1.2 Make it easy to fund you]
+    1.3[1.3 Don't alienate while asking for help] 1.3.1(1.3.1 Examples of where it's gone wrong and why) 1.3.2(1.3.2 Guidance on communicating changes)
-    1.3[1.3 Don't alienate while asking for help] 1.4[1.4.1 Have a plan to split donations] 1.4.1(1.4.1 guidance on splitting donations)
+      1.3.3(1.3.3 Suggestions on how to ask for help) 1.4[1.4.1 Have a plan to split donations] 1.4.1(1.4.1 guidance on splitting donations)
       1.4.2(1.4.2 highlight examples of approaches)